 - This tends to be pretty relative though, as not every unlicensed NES game made in America and Taïwan is considered to be trash (though the majority of them are).

-Examples of "True Art is Made In Country X"
+Examples of "True Art and Products are Made In Country X"

 - Car manufacturers from Germany often boast "German Engineering".